 for Pierce County and Partners

 Pierce County should prove to be more resilient to climate change than many places throughout the United States and across the globe.
 We do have some major challenges that need to be tackled immediately and the resilience work will only intensify as our climate changes over time.
 Planning now can save county taxpayers tens of millions of dollars and will prioritize human safety and well being for decades to come.

 Early Action (0-3 Years)

-1Work with partners to plan for infrastructure to be less impacted by climate change across Pierce County.
+1Work with local partners to plan for the impacts of climate change across Pierce County.
 A partial list of local partners should include, City of Tacoma, Port of Tacoma, Pierce Conservation District, BNSF, JBLM, the Puyallup, Muckleshoot and Nisqually Tribes.
 The Puget Sound Climate Preparedness Collaborative is an important regional partner.

 2Make sure new stormwater infrastructure, retrofits and roads projects are built to handle larger storms with more precipitation.
 It is incredibly expensive to rebuild outdated infrastructure, so we need to make sure these systems are sized correctly the first time.

 5Reduce use of fossil fuels, advance electric transportation options and continue to work to reduce wood smoke (black carbon) that is speeding up the loss of Mt.
 Rainier glaciers.

 6Continue to educate the public about areas that are prone to landslides.
 Ensure County regulations protect human safety with the most updated information possible.

 7Develop a plan for how Pierce County can help residents deal with increased heat with cooling centers, spray parks and other cooling mechanisms.Ensure each department has an extreme heat plan for County workers that work outside in the summer time.